LLM vs. SAST: A Technical Analysis on Detecting Coding Bugs of GPT4-Advanced Data Analysis: Results

 To enhance the generalizability of our method to encompass a broader range of SAST tools, we introduced new columns named SAST-Correct and SAST-Incorrect into Table~\ref{table:comparison}.
 We constructed the contingency matrix using these columns and GPT-Correct and GPT-Incorrect.

 Utilising McNemar's test \cite{mcnemar_1947_note}, a comparative evaluation of vulnerability detection performance between GPT-4 and SAST tools was conducted.
-The test yielded a Chi-square value of 20.046 with an associated p-value of 0.000007562 using the in the appendix.
+The test yielded a Chi-square value of 20.046 with an associated p-value of 0.000007562 Algorithm in the Appendix.

-Given this result and adopting a significance level of 0.05\%, we can reject the null hypothesis, and our experiment supports the alternative hypothesis:
+Given this result and adopting a significance level of 5\% (i.e., $\alpha = 0.05$), we reject the null hypothesis, and our experiment supports the alternative hypothesis:

 \begin{itemize} \item \(H_0\): GPT-4-Advanced Data Analysis has the same or worse performance than SAST tools. \item \(H_1\): GPT-4-Advanced Data Analysis has better performance than SAST tools. \end{itemize}